Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 If the Moderator-Client should at any time lose the connection to the ServerLogic, it automatically switches to Offline-Mode and notifies the moderator.
 The moderator can then continue to play the game in form of an Offline-Session.
 In the meantime, the Moderator-Client continuously sends [RequestServerStatus](#requestserverstatus) messages to the ServerLogic to determine if the ServerLogic is back online.
 When the Moderator-Client receives a [ServerStatus](#serverstatus) message, it informs the moderator that the Online-Session can be resumed.
 In this case, the moderator can either go back into Online-Mode via an UI element or continue playing in Offline-Mode.
 This can result in the following three scenarios:

 - The ServerLogic is reachable again and the connection can be re-established.
 Furthermore, the Online-Session on the ServerLogic was not closed and the PlayerAudience-Clients are still connected to the ServerLogic.
 In that case the Moderator-Client only has to send a [Reconnect](#reconnect) message to return to normal gameplay, since the Online-Session is still going.
 - The ServerLogic is reachable again and the connection can be re-established, but the Online-Session on the ServerLogic has been closed and the PlayerAudience-Clients are no longer connected to the ServerLogic.
-In that case the Moderator-Client only has to send a [Reconnect](#reconnect) message, since the logs of the ServerLogic still hold the Guid of the Moderator-Client.
+In that case the Moderator-Client only has to send a [Reconnect](#reconnect) message, since the logs of the ServerLogic still hold the GUID of the Moderator-Client.
 This way the Online-Session can be restored without entering the password again and the PlayerAudience-Clients can simply reconnect to the ServerLogic, through the same QR-code, URL and sessionKey, to be able to participate in the game again.
 - The Moderator-Client still cannot reach the ServerLogic and the game continues in Offline-Mode.

 If the moderator ever returns to the main menu, the Online-Session must be started anew by connecting to the ServerLogic via password again.